Westwijk tram stop

 Westwijk is a tram stop serving the neighborhood of Westwijk in the city of Amstelveen, Netherlands.
-It is the southern terminus of tram line 25, dubbed the Amsteltram before it received its line number.
-It opened officially on 13 December 2020, unofficially 4 days earlier on 9 December.
+It serves tram line 25, dubbed the Amsteltram, which opened officially on 13 December 2020, unofficially 4 days earlier on 9 December.
+It used to be the southern terminus of the line until the opening of the extension to Uithoorn Centrum on 21 July 2024.

 History

 Westwijk was earlier the former terminus of metro line 51, a hybrid metro/sneltram (light rail) service, that opened to Westwijk in 2004.
 Like a metro, the sneltram used high-level platforms.
 Metro service south of Amsterdam Zuid station was closed in 2019 to lower platforms to accommodate the new low-floor trams for line 25.